dmpe/bachelor/README.md

 As a small exercise (before I even started with my work) I have created <http://rpubs.com/F789GH/SingaporesEducation> (BTW. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code as the link inside is wrong).

+There are two branches.
+The master branch is the default one.
+However, what I have handed to the university is located under ``.
+This is also much more cleaned up from the unused comments, mess etc.

 ## rJava Installation

 The installation process (on Ubuntu) is quite pathetic.
 So take a long breath and submit problems to <https://github.com/s-u/rJava> (as of 2015, he seems to have abandoned it).
 To make rJava work, use Google and stackoverflow.